CVS slashes price of Impax's EpiPen rival

-(Reuters) - Drugstore chain CVS Health Corp (CVS.N) has cut the price of a generic version of Impax Laboratories Inc's (IPXL.O) emergency allergy injection, a device similar to Mylan NV's (MYL.O) controversial EpiPen.
+(Reuters) - Drugstore chain CVS Health Corp has cut the price of a generic version of Impax Laboratories Inc's emergency allergy injection, a device similar to Mylan NV's controversial EpiPen.

 Mylan, which has been lambasted by consumers and lawmakers for raising EpiPen prices six-fold in less than a decade, said last month it would start selling a generic version of EpiPen for $300 per two-pack, a more than 50 percent discount.